CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

 1. Right-click the **DemoWindowsapp** project node in Solution Explorer and click on **Build** to build the application.

-1. Once the build is suceeded, you will receive a **succeeded** message in the output window.
+1. Once the build is succeeded, you will receive a **succeeded** message in the output window.

    ![](./media/buildapp-1.png)